Chrysanthemum Meaning and Symbolism are significant, deepening one’s understanding. Read this article to discover all the useful information!

 Each society weaves its unique narrative around this delicate flower, attributing it with diverse symbolism that reflects the values and beliefs of its people.
 Here is the chrysanthemum’s significance in different corners of the world.

-• In Korea, it is seen to be a symbol of longevity and good fortune.
-It is believed that its strong aroma can ward off evil spirits and bring prosperity.
+- In Korea, it is a symbol of longevity and good fortune.
+Its strong aroma is believed to ward off evil spirits and bring prosperity.

-• Across Europe, particularly in countries like France and Italy, chrysanthemum has been associated with death and mourning.
+- Chrysanthemum has been associated with death and mourning across Europe, particularly in countries like France and Italy.
 This symbolism likely originated from the flower’s blooming season in the autumn, coinciding with the shortening of days and the approaching winter.

 Chrysanthemum Flower Meaning